vivaansinghvi07/soccer-database-project/README.md

   - field_position
   - team_id - relates to team_id in TEAM table
   - stat_id - relates to stat_id in PLAYERSTAT table
-  - award_ids - relates to award_id in AWARD table

 **Player Stat** - this table keeps track of the player's in-game statistics, similar to how the TEAMSTAT table relates to TEAMSTANDING
   - stat_id